-- Completion of Parts A and B (including the Grant Proposal PDF template) of the application form; and
+- Completed Parts A and B (including the Grant Proposal PDF) of the application form

-- The relevant information in your RGMS Profile and CV.
+- Relevant information imported from your RGMS Profile and CV.

-Prior to submission of an application for Project Grant funding, applicants need to ensure they have:
+Prior to submitting an application for Project Grant funding, applicants need to ensure they have:

 - read all relevant reference material; and

-- liaise with their Administering Institution to identify any specific requirements that the Institution might have.
+- liaised with their Administering Institution to identify any specific requirements that the Institution might have.

-For each application, it is mandatory that minimum data requirements be entered in RGMS by 17:00 hrs AEDT on 18 February 2015 to allow the NHMRC to start sourcing suitable assessors.
+For each application it is mandatory that minimum data requirements be entered in RGMS by 5:00pm AEDT on 14 February 2018 to allow the NHMRC to start sourcing suitable assessors.
 Applications that fail to satisfy this requirement will not be accepted.
-Applicants are also reminded to complete the recommended fields below with correct information.
-Using placeholder text such as “text”, “synopsis” or “xx” etc. are not acceptable as minimum data.
+Using placeholder text such as ‘text’, ‘synopsis’ or ‘xx’ etc. are not acceptable as minimum data.

-- A-PA Home: Specifically, Administering Institution, Application Title, Aboriginal/Torres Strait Islander Research and Synopsis;
+- General: complete fields for Administering Institution, Application Title, Aboriginal/Torres Strait Islander research (yes/no), and Synopsis.

-The key dates for the Project Grants 2015 funding round are as follows:
+The key dates for the Project Grant scheme 2018 funding round are: